-Peggy has over 20 years of experience in investigations, electronic discovery, dispute resolution and regulatory compliance for multinational corporations in a variety of industries.
-She has conducted investigations on behalf of Boards of Directors, senior executives and outside counsel, typically under circumstances requiring disclosure to relevant regulatory and law enforcement authorities.
-In addition to conducting and documenting high profile international money laundering, financial fraud, asset search and due diligence investigations, she also assists clients in designing and implementing enhanced internal controls and compliance policies and procedures.
-Peggy has conducted investigations in Latin America, Asia, Europe and throughout North America.
+Peggy Daley has over 25 years of experience in investigations, data analytics, dispute resolution, and regulatory compliance for multinational corporations in a variety of industries.
+She has conducted fraud, money laundering, and trade theft investigations on behalf of boards of directors and outside counsel, typically under circumstances requiring disclosure to relevant regulatory and law enforcement authorities.
+In addition to conducting high-profile fraud and due diligence investigations, she also advises clients in designing and implementing compliance programs and procedures.